Askannz/optimus-manager/README.md

 You can install optimus-manager from this AUR package : [optimus-manager](https://aur.archlinux.org/packages/optimus-manager/)

-Reboot your computer after installation (this is necessary for the new display manager configuration to take effect).

-After reboot, the optimus-manager daemon should have been started automatically, but you can check its status with `systemctl status optimus-manager.service`.
+After installation, the optimus-manager daemon should have been started automatically, but you can check its status with `systemctl status optimus-manager.service`.

 **Important notes :**